sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/trait-objects.md

 - Trait objects allow for dynamic dispatch and heterogeneous containers.
 - Trait objects introduce pointer indirection.
-- Traits need to be object safe to make trait objects out of them.
+- Traits need to be dyn-compatible to make trait objects out of them.